PratikDeshmane07/Project3/README.md

 // 1 // Selecting a topic //////////

-Restaurants in New York City based on common Yelp Data(Hours, Rating, Price, Cuisine) and NYC Code Violations Data.
+We will focus on Restaurants in New York City based on common Yelp Data (Hours, Rating, Price, Cuisine Type) and NYC Code Violations Data.
+Our aim is to allow the user to filter New York City Restaurants within the web browser based on those datasets.

 // 2 // Finding a dataset //////////